 Yup, I’m still worried they won’t pay — but I was worried that my regular insurance wouldn’t pay (at almost twice the monthly payment).

 Liberty was very transparent last winter that they were behind on payments.
 They didn’t have enough for the amount of bills they had.
-I think this is true of most insurance or health share companies in the winter — but part of me was grateful they were so transparent about it (and part of me was worried).
+I think this is true of most insurance companies or health share companies in the winter — but part of me was grateful they were so transparent about it (and part of me was worried).

 They do not pay for vaccines for kids over the age of 1, but we have gone to our county health department to have that taken care of at no cost to us.
 While it’s inconvenient it works.

 I am also on the Health Traq plan where a dietician checks up on me once a month and I am working to lose weight.
-It’s been really good so far.

 I can’t contribute to my HSA anymore because I am not an HSA-approved plan. 🙁